SparVAR: Exploring Sparsity in Visual AutoRegressive Modeling for Training-Free Acceleration: Complexity of Cross-Scale Sparse Attention

 This implies a linear relationship between total complexity and the sparsity ratio.
 For small $\alpha$, $CS^4A$ achieves significant acceleration.
 Theoretically, as $N_k$ increases, the complexity reduction factor asymptotically approaches $1/\alpha$.

-$\boldsymbol{CSLA}$. $CSLA$ decomposes all historical KV caches into a dense attention sink and a block-wise local sparse region.
+\paragraph{$\boldsymbol{CSLA}$.} $CSLA$ decomposes the historical KV cache into a dense attention sink region and a block-wise local sparse region.
 The first $N_{\text{sink}}$ KV tokens from early scales are always attended with full dense attention, preserving their role as global structural anchors~\cite{streamingllm}.
-The remaining $N_{\le k} - N_{\text{sink}}$ KV tokens are arranged as 2D grids per historical scale, where each scale $h$ is equipped with a scale-dependent local window size $w_h$ (with radius $r_h = \left \lfloor w_h / 2 \right \rfloor$).
-Consequently, any query at scale $k$ interacts with at most
+The remaining $N_{\le k} - N_{\text{sink}}$ KV tokens are arranged as 2D grids per historical scale, where each scale $h \in \{1,\dots,k\}$ is assigned a scale-dependent local window size $\text{w}_h$ (with radius $r_h = \left \lfloor w_h / 2 \right \rfloor$).
+Consequently, for any query at scale $k$, the number of KV tokens involved in the sparse region is upper-bounded by

-KV tokens in the sparse region.
-In our design, the window sizes, the window sizes $w_h$ are kept small---for example, the last three scales use $\{3,5,7\}$---so $N_{\text{local}}$ is effectively a constant upper bound.
-The computational complexity of CSLA at scale $k$ therefore becomes
+In our design, the window sizes, the window sizes $\text{w}_h$ are typically kept small---for example, the last three scales use $\{3,5,7\}$---so $N_{\text{local}}$ is effectively a constant upper bound.
+The computational complexity of $CSLA$ at scale $k$ therefore becomes